 - University Honors Program, University Honors and Scholars Application

 - Graduation with Distinction in Engineering (Honors Thesis)

 Fundamentals of Engineering Honors

-If you are a first-year engineering Honors students, starting in Autumn Term, you have the option to participate in the Fundamentals of Engineering Honors (FEH) program.
+If you are a first-year engineering Honors students, starting in autumn term, you have the option to participate in the Fundamentals of Engineering Honors (FEH) program.
 This rigorous first-year curriculum covers CAD, computer programming, hands-on labs, and project reports.
-The program culminates in a quarter-long design-build project (autonomous robot, nanotechnology, and infrastructure) during Spring Term.
+The program culminates in a semester-long design-build project (autonomous robot, nanotechnology, and infrastructure) during spring term.

 The content of the FEH courses exposes you to a range of engineering disciplines, allowing you to explore your academic/major interests right from the start of your career at Ohio State.
 Through the coursework in FEH you can develop technical skills as well as professional competencies to prepare you for the future demands of major curriculum and work experiences.